Quantum corrections to the thermodynamics of rotating charged BTZ black hole in gravity's rainbow: Thermodynamics of BTZ black holes under the effects of the GR

 Here, $R$ and $\Lambda$ represent the curvature scalar and cosmological constant where $\Lambda =-\ell ^{-2}<0$, while $\ell$ is the AdS radius.
 The Einstein field equations that are expressed with the Einstein tensor, $G_{ab}$, and stress-energy tensor, $T_{ab}$, in the form of

 gives the BTZ black hole solution via the given metric \cite{2}

 where the lapse function, $\mathcal{F}\left( r\right)$, is taken as

-Here, three integration constants: $M$, $J$, and $Q$ denote mass, angular momentum (spin), and the charge of the BTZ black hole, respectively.
-Considering the vanishing value of the lapse function, we express the mass of the black hole in terms of the outer event horizon, $r_{+}$, as
+Here, three integration constants: $M$, $J$, and $Q$ denote mass, angular momentum (spin), and the charge of the BTZ black hole, respectively. { The roots of the lapse function are the horizons of the black hole.
+However, it is not easy to determine a precise expression of the horizons of the BTZ black hole.
+With the help of extremal points of the lapse function, $\frac{d\mathcal{F}(r)}{dr}\big|_{r=r_{ext}}=0$, one can obtain a condition, $\mathcal{F}(r_{ext})<0$, that ensures real-valued event horizons \cite{Akbar}.

+In a particular case, namely for $Q=0$ and $J\neq 0$, it reduces to $M> \frac{|J|}{\ell}$, while in another case, for $Q\neq 0$ and $J= 0$, it becomes $M>Q^2(1-2\ln Q)$. } Considering the vanishing value of the lapse function, we express the mass of the black hole in terms of the outer event horizon, $r_{+}$, as

 To examine the GR effects, we follow the method given in \cite{3,4,5,6}, and modify the metric via $dt\rightarrow \frac{dt}{f\left( \frac{E}{E_{P}}\right) }$ and $dx^{i}\rightarrow \frac{dx^{i}}{g\left( \frac{E}{E_{P}}\right) }$ by employing two arbitrary rainbow functions.
 So that, we obtain the GR modified metric in the following form